COVID - 19 UPDATE

 Greetings!

-In times like this we are joining forces with our faith-based organizations and our community partners to work together for our communities.
-We know that we are stronger together.
-Listen to and follow our federal and state officials as they ask us to please, stay home if you are sick.
-Wear a cloth face covering when going out for essential services or to work to protect yourself and others.
+We are still committed to our mission-to serve as a catalytic force in the elimination of breast cancer disparities in underserved and underinsured communities in the Chicagoland area.
+Please continue to follow our federal and state officials as they ask us to please, stay home if you are sick.
+Also, please wear a cloth face covering when going out for essential service or to work to protect yourself and others.
+Remember, we are STRONGER TOGETHER!

 For more helpful information: